Lincoln MKZ Review

 - "The Lincoln MKZ stands out from other entry-luxury sedans with sleek, distinctive styling and an optional 38-mpg hybrid powertrain.
 It also delivers a cushy ride without floaty, Town Car-like handling, but disappointing interior materials and a questionable value proposition let down an otherwise attractive package." -- Left Lane News

 - "Its most compelling asset is a sophisticated suit of clothes.
 But in autodom's lower luxury league, good looks and mere dynamic competence aren't enough." -- Car and Driver (2014)

 Other Cars to Consider

-The 2014 Lincoln MKZ seats five and has standard front-wheel drive.
-A 2.0-liter turbocharged four-cylinder engine and a six-speed automatic transmission are standard, while a 3.7-liter V6 engine and all-wheel drive are optional.
+The 2015 Lincoln MKZ seats five and is available in MKZ and MKZ Hybrid models, which are available with Premiere, Select and Reserve equipment groups.
+The base MKZ has a turbocharged 2.0-liter four-cylinder engine, a six-speed automatic transmission and front-wheel drive.
+A 3.7-liter V6 engine and all-wheel drive are optional.
 The Lincoln MKZ Hybrid features a 2.0-liter four-cylinder engine and an electric motor mated to a continuously variable transmission (CVT).
-The MKZ and MKZ Hybrid have the same starting price, and are available with Premiere, Select, Reserve and Preferred equipment groups.
-The Lincoln MKZ was a brand-new model for the 2013 model year and didn’t change much for 2014.
-As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.
+The Lincoln MKZ hasn’t changed much since its last full redesign in 2013, so this overview uses applicable research and reviews from the 2013, 2014 and 2015 model years.